Easter Themed Discovery Bottle

 Directions:

-I took the plastic Voss water bottle and put glitter in the bottom until I could not see the bottom of the container.
-Then I put about 1/4 cup of water in it to mix up the glitter.
+I took the plastic Voss water bottle and put glitter on the bottom until I could not see the bottom of the container.
+Then I put about 1/4 cup of water to mix up the glitter.
 You could always put less if you want the liquid to be thicker.

-Then Ellie helped me drop the mini erasers into the water and glitter and I filled the rest up with the hand sanitizer.
-After screwing the lid back on, I taped it with two layers of washi tape so my 19 month old would not be tempted to unscrew the lid.
+Then Ellie helped me drop the mini erasers into the water and glitter and I filled the rest with hand sanitizer.
+After screwing the lid back on, I taped it with two layers of washi tape so my 19-month-old would not be tempted to unscrew the lid.
 You could also line it with some super glue before twisting it shut.
-I liked that the washi tape made it a little more festive for Easter too.
+I liked that the washi tape made it a little more festive for Easter.

 Easter Themed Discovery Bottle for kids.